APSL/redux-i18n/README.md

 ### Import .po files

-Finally, when your translator have finished all translations you'll should import *po* files in your project.
-Run:
+When your translators are done translating your terms, you can import your *po* files running the import script:

 ```
 npm run import
 ```

-This script read all *po* files inside your *locales* folder, extract all translations and build a **src/translations.js** that you will can use in your project.
+This script read all *po* files inside your *locales* folder, extract all translations and build a **src/translations.js** that you can then use in your project.

-You can set other *locales* folder:
+You can also set another *locales* folder:

 ```json
     "scripts": {